-The problems caused by Prohibition (1920-1933) increased.
+The problems caused by Prohibition increased.
 So did calls for its repeal.
 Sen. Brookhardt desperately wanted to stop this growing movement.
-So he began a nation-wide tour debating prominent ‘wets.’
-They included prominent opponents of Prohibition Fiorello LaGuardia Clarence Darrow.
+So he began a nation-wide tour debating prominent “wets.”
+They included prominent opponents of Prohibition Fiorello LaGuardia and Clarence Darrow.

 Brookhart favored greatly increasing Prohibition enforcement spending.
 He called for an increase of 240 million dollars.
-That’s equivalent to over three and one-quarter billion dollars today.
+That’s equivalent to over three and one-half billion dollars today.

 Brookhart’s rigidly dry position was not popular.
 There was widespread unemployment in the Depression.
 Repeal supporters argued that legalizing alcoholic beverages would stimulate the economy.
 This, in turn, would provide much-needed tax revenue.